-Pupils 'routinely physically restrained'
+'Woeful' special needs school slammed

 The report said pupils often became distressed and in 2016/2017, there were more than 2,000 incidents of poor behaviour at the 150-pupil school.

+Judith Mobbs, assistant director for inclusion and skills at Suffolk County Council, said: "We recognise that we've made mistakes and we should have been more vigilant.

+"The important thing now is that there are children at this school who we collectively have to give a better deal to."
-In a joint statement, the school and Suffolk County Council said since the latest inspection "important actions" have been taken.

-"We know what needs to be done, including improving teaching and learning, behaviour and safeguarding and putting in place proper management systems.
+In a joint statement, the school and Suffolk County Council also said: "We know what needs to be done, including improving teaching and learning, behaviour and safeguarding and putting in place proper management systems.

-"We have a plan in place to deliver it quickly and openly," the statement said.
+Philip Illsley, chairman of Bridge School's interim executive board said the situation at the school had "moved on considerably" in the eight weeks since the inspection.

+Whilst he accepted the picture reported by Ofsted was an accurate one, he added: "There were practices in place that were out-of-date and which are no longer used."